CubedEye/iframe-widget-boilerplate/README.md

 ### `src/assets`:

-Should contain any other files (images, fonts, etc.).
-These will be copied and base64 encoded in to the final output.
+Put your other files (images, fonts, etc.) here.
+These will be copied and Base64-encoded into the final output.
 You can reach them in your code at the path `/assets/your-asset-name.ext`.

 ## Publishing